ome/ome-contributing/OMEROfigure.rst

 #.
 Test the display and update of panel resolution (dpi).

    - |C| that the 'dpi' is displayed for each panel and updates when zoomed or resized.
-   - |C| that the "Set dpi" button allows you to choose a dpi for export in the pop-up and that this is displayed.
+   - |C| that the "Set dpi" button allows you to choose a min and max dpi for export in the pop-up.
+   - |C| that you can change the max dpi (a valid number is required) but setting min dpi is optional.
+   - |C| that if the export dpi is shown in the Info tab if different from the default dpi.
-   - |C| that you can remove the export dpi with the X button.
+   - |C| that you can remove the minimum export dpi with the X button.
+   - |C| that if the export dpi is expected to be > 300 that the image appears interpolated, not pixelated.

 #.
 Finally, export to PDF & TIFF to check that it looks same as web UI.

-   - |C| that the panels with a 300 dpi resolution set for them appear less pixelated than equivalent panels.
+   - |C| that dpi is as expected in exported PDFs using Adobe Illustrator and http://swainhart.org/how-to-check-the-dpi-of-an-image-in-adobe-illustrator-cs5/.
+   - |C| that export 'with images' includes extra folders with images that have been interpolated (this will be all images for TIFF export)

 Export Options